MAHE Manipal BSc Nursing 2026

 Use short notes and flashcards: Helpful for facts, cycles, and definitions.

-Aim for high accuracy: Target 90 percent or higher accuracy in practice tests.
+Aim for high accuracy: Target 90 per cent or higher accuracy in practice tests.

 Practise daily MCQs: Solve 40–50 Biology MCQs every day.

-As NEET 2026 approaches, aspirants should prioritise high-weightage chapters, consistent revision, and regular mock testing.
-This 3-month study plan is designed for students who have already completed most of the syllabus and now need a structured revision and practice roadmap.
+As NEET 2026 approaches, aspirants should prioritise high-weightage NEET chapters, consistent revision, and regular mock testing.
+This 2-week study plan is designed for students who have already completed most of the syllabus and now need a structured revision and practice roadmap.
 Chapters included below are based on the past five-year weightage trends and the current NEET syllabus.

-| Week | Physics Focus | Chemistry Focus | Biology Focus | Key Tasks |
+Week | Physics Focus | Chemistry Focus | Biology Focus | Key Tasks |

 |---|---|---|---|---|

-| Week 1 | Current Electricity, Electrostatics, Units & Measurements | Chemical Bonding, Structure of Atom, Solutions | Molecular Basis of Inheritance, Cell Cycle | Revise concepts from NCERT + notes, solve 80–100 MCQs daily, start error notebook |
+Week 1 | Current Electricity, Electrostatics, Magnetism, Alternating Current | Chemical Bonding, Structure of Atom, Thermodynamics, Solutions | Molecular Basis of Inheritance, Cell Cycle, Human Health & Disease, Biomolecules | Revise NCERT + notes, solve 80–100 MCQs daily, maintain error notebook, attempt 2 full‑length mocks with deep analysis |

-| Week 3 | Formula revision + weak areas | Inorganic NCERT full revision | NCERT Biology line-by-line revision | Attempt 3–4 mocks, focus on accuracy, analyse mistake patterns |
+Week 2 | Formula revision, Optics, Oscillations, Weak areas | Inorganic NCERT full revision, Named reactions, Chemical Kinetics | NCERT Biology line‑by‑line, Diagrams, Tables, Keywords | Attempt 3-4 mocks, focus on accuracy & time management, daily formula revision, analyse mistake patterns, final light revision, avoid new topics |

 NCERT is mandatory for Biology and Inorganic Chemistry